SDU-eScience/UCloud/frontend-web/README.md

 Calls made to the backend are prefixed with `api/` followed by the service called, followed by the operation.

 Websockets are also supported.
-This is used for both the Task system (TODO add link) and Notifications (TODO: Add link).
+This is used for both the Task system and Notifications.
 It uses the same authentication system as for common HTTP-requests.

 ### Styling